German submarine U-109 (1940): Second patrol

 Her second voyage began on 28 June 1941 when she left her home port of Lorient.
 The orders were to attack shipping around Freetown, Africa together with 3 other boats.
-For such a long range mission, a resuply stop was foreseen by the german tanker Corrientes, which was interned in the harbour on the Spanish Canaries.
+For such a long range mission, a resupply stop was foreseen by the german tanker Corrientes, which was interned in the harbour on the Spanish Canaries.
 But due to British pressure, the Spanish authorities forbade the resupplying of U-boats in those islands, and the mission to Freetown had to be cancelled.
 Instead U-109 patrols West of the Canaries.

 On 6 July the U-109 started to chase a fast ship, the City of Auckland.
 Only the next day she can attack but 4 subsequent torpedo shots missed the ship.
 After the failed torpedo attacks, the U-109 attacked the ship with the deck gun, but the City of Auckland laid a smokescreen, returned fire and can escape.

 In the night of 21 to 22 July the U-109 slipped into the harbour of Cadiz, Spain to refuel from the tanker Thalia.
 After refuelling she joined the patrol line Süd, which is heading back to the Spanish Canaries.
 On 30 July the boat was ordered to steer towards the Gibraltar area, in order to be ready to intercept the next HG convoy.
-When German agents detected convoy HG-70 left Girbralter on 9 August, U-109 joined the hunt for the convoy, but could not make contact with it.
+When German agents detected convoy HG 70 left Girbralter on 9 August, U-109 joined the hunt for the convoy, but could not make contact with it.
 She received some depth charge damage escorts and in the night of 13 August she had to break off the operation and return to base.
 U-109 arrived in Lorient on 17 August.